makrai/notes/liu1908-summarization.md

 * Tables 6 and 7: Results for extractive and abstractive systems respectively
-  * We compared the best performing BertSum model in each setting (extractive or abstractive) against various SOTA systems (whose output is publicly available), the L EAD baseline, and the G OLD standard as an upper bound
+  * We compared the best performing BertSum model in each setting (extractive or abstractive) against various SOTA systems (whose output is publicly available), the Lead baseline, and the G OLD standard as an upper bound
   * in both settings participants overwhelmingly prefer the output of our model against comparison systems across datasets and evaluation paradigms
   * All differences between BertSum and comparison models are statistically